-- 7.1 A maximum of 90 seconds is permitted between the end of the warmup and the start of play, and between each game. - 7.2 Players must be ready to resume play at the end of any interval, but play may resume earlier if both agree. - 7.3 A maximum of 90 seconds is permitted to change damaged equipment.
+- 7.1 A maximum of 90 seconds is permitted between the end of the warm-up and the start of play, and between each game. - 7.2 Teams must be ready to resume play at the end of any interval, but play may resume earlier if both teams agree.

+- 7.3 A maximum of 90 seconds is permitted to change damaged equipment.
 This includes glasses, protective eye-wear or a dislodged contact lens.
-The player must complete the change as quickly as possible, or Rule 15 (Conduct) must be applied.

-- 7.4 intervals in the case of injury or bleeding are specified in Rule 14 (Injury). - 7.5 During any interval either player may strike the ball.
+The player must complete the change as quickly as possible, or Rule 15 (Conduct) must be applied. - 7.4 Intervals in the case of injury or bleeding are specified in Rule 14 (Injury). - 7.5 During any interval any player may strike the ball.